Marwa-Sadat/Telephone_Number/README.md

 ## Usage

-After installation, you can use the Palindrome Checker as follows:
+After installation, you can use the Telephone_Number as follows:

 1. *Run the Program*:
   Open index.html from the root folder in your web browser.